ava-labs/subnet-evm/README.md

 # Hubble v2

-To run local network - run `./scripts/run_local.sh`
+To run a fresh local network - run `./scripts/run_local_cli.sh` To run on the same network with updated evm code(it preserves all evm state) - run `./scripts/upgrade_local.sh` To kill network - run `avalanche network clean`

-To kill the network - run `./kill.sh`
+To see logs - run `./scripts/show_logs.sh`

 # Subnet EVM